 How to Test a Caching Plugin

-Caching shows most of its effect in the waiting time and TTFB (response time).
+Caching is one of the most effective ways to reduce TTFB (response time).
 Pingdom Tools show this metric in yellow color in the timeline graph, while GTmetrix shows it in purple color.

 A low waiting time results in a faster TTFB, which in turn reduces the total loading time.